 What’s the most important factor when choosing between money lenders?

 There’s no single most important factor.
-Rather, you should consider overall factors such as your repayment ability, what your lender is offering and how it fits with your unique needs.
+Rather, customers should consider overall factors such as their repayment ability, what their lender is offering and how it fits with their unique needs.

 Will I be approved?

-Your chances of approval depend on several factors determined by the lender you apply with.
-You usually need to be over the age of 18 and be an Australian citizen or permanent resident (although there may be loans available for temporary residents).
-Your credit history, income and personal assets are also important factors in determining eligibility.
+Someone's chances of approval depend on several factors determined by the lender that they apply with.
+They usually need to be over the age of 18 and be an Australian citizen or permanent resident (although there may be loans available for temporary residents).
+Someone's credit history, income and personal assets are also important factors in determining eligibility.

 How much financing can I apply for?

-This depends on your personal and financial situation, as well as how much your lender approves.
-You can always find out the minimum and maximum loan amount offered by looking at our comparison tables.
-Keep in mind that you should never apply for funding that exceeds your repayment ability or what you actually need.
+This depends on a person's personal and financial situation, as well as how much their lender approves.
+Customers looking to take out a loan can always find out the minimum and maximum loan amount offered by looking at our comparison tables.
+It's a good idea fr people to keep in mind that they should never apply for funding that exceeds their repayment ability or what their actually need.